 Top-level domain | .pg |

-History of the Papua New Guinean Flag
+History of the Papua New Guinean flag

 The flag was adopted on July 1, 1971, just four years before Papua New Guinea gained independence from Australia on September 16, 1975.
 Its design was the result of a national competition won by a 15-year-old schoolgirl named Susan Karike Huhume.
 The flag's creation and adoption marked a significant step towards national identity and self-governance for Papua New Guinea.

-Symbolism and Design of the Papua New Guinean Flag
+Symbolism and design of the Papua New Guinean flag

 The flag's design is rich in symbolism, reflecting Papua New Guinea's cultural diversity and natural beauty.
 The red and black diagonal triangles represent the nation's traditional colors, deeply rooted in indigenous art and cultural practices.
 The vibrant yellow bird-of-paradise, native to Papua New Guinea, symbolizes freedom, cultural uniqueness, and the country's extraordinary biodiversity.
 This bird species is also featured on the nation's coat of arms and currency, underlining its importance as a national symbol.
 The five white stars in the black triangle depict the Southern Cross constellation, connecting Papua New Guinea to its geographical location in the Southern Hemisphere and emphasizing its place among Pacific nations.

-Usage and Significance of the Papua New Guinean Flag
+Usage and significance of the Papua New Guinean flag

 The flag of Papua New Guinea serves as a powerful emblem of national unity and identity in a country known for its incredible linguistic and cultural diversity.
 It is prominently displayed on government buildings, during national celebrations like Independence Day, and at international events where Papua New Guinea is represented.
 The flag's adoption in 1971 was a crucial step in forging a national identity for a country with over 800 indigenous languages and diverse tribal cultures.
 It continues to play a vital role in fostering a sense of shared nationhood among Papua New Guinea's many ethnic groups.

-Interesting Facts About the Papua New Guinean Flag
+Interesting facts about the Papua New Guinean flag

 - The bird-of-paradise on the flag represents one of the 39 species found in Papua New Guinea, showcasing the country's unique fauna.